Central Europe struggling to kick its Russian energy habit – DW – 10/30/2024

 Fico, whose country earns vital income transporting this gas on to Austria, appears to be struggling to persuade Kyiv to continue to work with the aggressor.

-Stakeholders, including Kyiv, Moscow and other interested states, are reportedly mulling a variety of scenarios to keep Ukraine's pipelines — which it is feared could become a target for Russian missiles — filled with gas.
+Stakeholders, including Kyiv, Moscow and other interested states, are reportedly mulling a variety of scenarios to keep Ukraine's pipelines — which could become a target for Russian missiles — filled with gas.

 Russia could sell gas at its border, leaving customers to arrange transit across Ukraine themselves.
 Alternatively, Azerbaijan could send supplies under a deal agreed with the EU in 2022.
 However, any arrangement would require Russian cooperation.